After years of neglect, you’ve finally decided to start that much-needed DIY garage makeover.

 - it penetrates concrete surfaces better than epoxy coatings, giving the floor a higher level of surface protection

-- there’s more design flexibility to complement your garage decor (choose from 15 floor coating colours)
+- a wide variety of floor coating colors provides more design flexibility to complement your garage decor

-- it can be applied virtually year-round (epoxy coatings need a minimum application temperature of about 10-13° C)
+- it can be applied virtually year-round (epoxy coatings need a minimum application temperature of about 50-55° F/10-13° C)

 4. Installing your own garage door and opener can be dangerous